The Island Wedding of the Century!

 The island of St. Thomas was and still is the most romantic location for a wedding.

-It was also home to a beautiful, teenaged girl, endowed with musical talents, who would meet her future husband in the classroom of her Catholic high school.
+It was also home to a beautiful, teenage girl, endowed with musical talents, who would meet her future husband in the classroom of her Catholic high school.

-She learned to play the piano as a child then perfected her performance under Miss Aimee Estornel.
+She learned to play the piano as a child and then perfected her performance under Miss Aimee Estornel.

 In a 1952 school benefit, her technique was described as superb.

 It was the wedding of the century and their union was the talk of the town!

 Leah was named for a great-grandmother who passed away in 1916 at the age of 76.

 The earlier Leah Sasso, who resided near the Harmonic Lodge, was married to Abraham I. Sasso, Leah’s great-grandfather.

 Abraham had ties to Panama and Colon and was very involved with the Jewish synagogue on St. Thomas.

 Leah or Aunt Lee as I used to call her as a child, kept a beautiful photo album of her first marriage to William Stevens, the father of my classmate and friend in middle school, Mark Stevens.